-I am pleased to highlight two significant achievements, one from our faculty and one from our students.
-First, Temple MIS faculty were the most prolific in the world in 2020, according to the Association for Information Systems’ List of High-Quality Journals.
-This accomplishment reflects the dedication and diverse research interests of our faculty.
+We begin by highlighting several significant achievements of our faculty.
+First, Temple MIS faculty were among the most prolific in the world once again in 2021, according to the Association for Information Systems’ List of High-Quality Journals.
+Professors Jason Thatcher, Min-Seok Pang, and Detmar Straub are featured individually on that list.
+This accomplishment reflects the strong, intellectually diverse group we have built at Temple.

 Second, two of our faculty have been recognized as leaders in our field by the Association for Information Systems (AIS).
 Professor Taha Havakhor recently received the AIS Early Career Award and professor Munir Mandviwalla received the AIS Technology Challenge Award.